CSCI172SP24/final-projects-group-machine-minds-3/README.md

 *Communication*: ★★★ \
 *Challenges*: Determining when/how to buzz (group discussion, trial & error).
 ### Buzzer Functionality
-Declare functions to stop robot movement and to set the speed of the motors.
+Declare functions to enable the buzzer (and buzz) and to disable to buzzer.
 ```c++
 void enableBuzzer(){
   for(int b = 0; b < 10; b++){